timboudreau/shutesburybroadband/broadbandFaq.md

 Shutesbury Broadband FAQ
 ------------------------

 This is a *draft* document.
 See the town website for the official version.
-All statements herein should be construed as
+All statements herein should be construed as speculative.

 ### Overview